Andrew-Pohl/FUSE_KVM_Manager/README.md

 Then simply press 4 - "Restore from KVM backup" when prompted.
 This will recurse through the backed up files, create a KVM instance with the backed up config and start them validating! - this can take upto 15mins per kvm.
 Once done re-encrypt the folders on your new host server press 8 - "Encrypt Backup" in the manager.

+# Telegram Message Bot
+The script can interact with the telegram API to send you handy status messages.
+On boot if not configured the script will prompt you to set up a telegram bot (this is optional).
+To set up a new bot follow these instruction in Brice Johnsons blog post [here](https://blog.bj13.us/2016/09/06/how-to-send-yourself-a-telegram-message-from-bash.html).
+It's simple!, once configured the script will store the bot and chat keys to a text file so they can be used again.

+# Watch this space...
+I'm currently porting my system watcher app into bash and making it KVM friendly the manager will be able to configure the thresholds and a cron job so it gets launched at regular intervals.
+The telegram bot will handle the alert forwarding and inbound requests (removing the need for a gmail account).